 - IIEF: international index of erectile function

-95% of prostate cancers are adenocarcinomas which develop from the acini of the prostatic ducts 15.
-They arise in the posterior/peripheral (70%) prostate gland more commonly than the anterior and central prostate gland (30%) 21.
+95% of prostate cancers are adenocarcinomas that develop from the acini of the prostatic ducts 15.
+They arise in the posterior/peripheral (70%) prostate gland more commonly than in the anterior gland and central zone (30%) 21.

-Prostate cancer can spread by local invasion (typically into the bladder and seminal vesicles; urethral and rectal involvement are rare), lymphatic spread (pelvic nodes first followed by para-aortic and inguinal nodes), or by haematogenous metastases 23.
-Common sites of haematogenous metastases are 22,23:
+Prostate cancer can spread by local invasion (typically into the bladder and seminal vesicles; urethral and rectal involvement are rare), lymphatic spread (pelvic nodes first followed by para-aortic and inguinal nodes), or by hematogenous metastases 23.
+Common sites of hematogenous metastases are 22,23: